brenu/CoPrices/README.md

-# CoPrices
+# :bar_chart: CoPrices

-A place where you can see the price of you coins and convert them.
+A place where you can see the price of your coins and convert each other.